 Fletcher: When we were really little we were Lion King lions.

-Who're your favourite fictional twins?
+Who are your favorite fictional twins?

 Wyatt: Bill and Ben, the twins from Thomas the Tank Engine!